 The Yankee Cluster League, which is a subdivision of the Northeast Region of the National Council of YMCAs.
 Any boy or girl, 5 through 18 years of age is eligible to join.
 Join us to try it out and at no cost to you!

 The Sprinters compete against other YMCA teams from Brookfield, Meriden, Middletown, Plainville, Southington, Torrington, Wallingford, Waterbury, Hamden, Mystic and Fairfield.

 Interested persons can visit the Valley YMCA or contact Head Coach Jenna Manion at P 203 736 9622 or E firstname.lastname@example.org or our Aquatics Coordinator, Chris Fracker at P 203 736 9622 or E email@example.com

 AGES: 12 and up

 Our adult swim lessons are for individuals 13 years of age and up.
 Class size is limited to ten and the structure of the class will be based on the level of swimmers in the class.
 The YMCA Adult Lesson plan offers an introduction to the water for those seeking to learn how to swim.
 The goal of these lessons is to make the adults competent, confident, and successful swimmers.

 Classes are taught by American Red Cross Instructors.
 First Time certifications and re-certifications are available for Lifeguarding and CPR for the Professional Rescuer.
 Lifeguarding candidates must be 15 years and older, be able to swim 550 yards non-stop, and must be able to tread water for 3 minutes.
-Contact the Y for more information.
+Contact the Y for more information P 203 736 9622.

-Our lifeguards are on the pool deck to ensure your safety and have the authority to restrict any behavior deemed unsafe.
+Our lifeguards are here to ensure your safety and have the authority to restrict any behavior deemed unsafe.
 Y members and guests must follow all safety guidelines or may be asked to leave the pool area.